KFSensor Features

 HTTP

 This is a fully working web server that correctly emulates Microsoft's IIS web server.
-It handles the more obscure aspects such as range requests and client side cache controls.
+It handles more obscure commands, including range requests and client side cache controls.

 SMTP

-The Simple Mail Transfer Protocol emulation is capable of acting as a open relay server, the perfect trap for hackers looking for a target to relay spam.
+The Simple Mail Transfer Protocol (SMTP) emulation is capable of acting as an open relay server, thus providing the perfect trap for hackers looking for a target to relay spam.

 Window networking / NetBIOS / SMB / CIFS

 KFSensor can emulate all four of Microsoft's NetBIOS and SMB/CIFS services.
-Insecure file shares are one of the most common and potentially dangerous security vulnerabilities exploited.
-KFSensor decodes NBT and SMB packets and logs them in a human readable format and even enables worms to upload malicious code to a secure area, for later analysis.
+With insecure file shares one of the most common and potentially dangerous security vulnerabilities exploited by hackers, KFSensor decodes NBT and SMB packets and logs them in a human readable format; and even enables worms to upload malicious code to a secure area, for later analysis.

 SOCKS

-KFSensor supports 4/4A/5 SOCKS protocols and can be configured with eight levels of emulation behaviour.
+KFSensor supports 4/4A/5 SOCKS protocols, and can be configured with eight levels of emulation behavior.
 SOCKS servers are frequently used to relay spam and to launch attacks on other servers.
-KFSensor contains advanced depception technology that allows spammers to believe their mail is getting through whilst secretly blocking mail from being relayed.
+KFSensor contains advanced deception technology that allows spammers to believe that their mail is getting through, whilst secretly blocking such mail from being successfully relayed.

 MS SQL Server